JuliaSurv/NetSurvival.jl/docs/src/example.md

 slopop
 ```

-This command allows us to check what other covariates the mortality table has besides `age` and `year`, both expressed in days and not years.
+By examining `slopop`, we notice it contains information regarding `age` and `year`, as expected for mortality tables.
+Additionally, it incorporates the covariate sex, which has two possible entries (`:male` or `:female`).
 The ratetable is then three dimensional, with the covariate `sex` added.
 For example, the daily hazard rate for a woman turning $45$ on the January 1st $2006$ can be accessed through the following command:

 ```@example 2
 daily_hazard(slopop, 45*365.241, 2006*365.241; sex=:female)